+Figure 3 — Stimulus presentation in the degradation category rating method

-7.1.3 Comparison category rating, double stimulus comparison scale or pair comparison method
+8.3 Comparison category rating (CCR) or double stimulus comparison scale (DSCS) method

 The comparison category rating (CCR) method is one where the test stimuli are presented in pairs.
 Two versions of the same stimulus are presented in a randomized order (e.g., reference shown first 50% of the time and second 50% of the time).
 CCR is a double stimulus method.
 CCR may be used to compare a reference video with a processed video or to compare two different impairments.
 The CCR method is also known as the double stimulus comparison scale (DSCS) method.
-The CCR method is also known as the pair comparison (PC) method.
+[ITU-R BT.500-14] refers to this as the stimulus comparison method (see Annex 4 to Part 2 of [ITU-R BT.500-14]).

 The subjects are asked to rate the impairment of the second stimulus in relation to the first stimulus.
 The following seven-level scale for rating the impairment should be used: